chimera-linux/chimera-linux.github.io/_docs/installation/live/install.md

 # grub-install --efi-directory=/boot/efi
 ```

-You will want `--target=x86_64-efi` as well if installing while booted
+And so on.
+You will want `--target=x86_64-efi` as well if installing EFI on
-in BIOS mode.
+x86_64 while booted in BIOS mode.

 If you do not want GRUB to alter firmware boot entries, `--no-nvram` can be
 passed.
 Additionally, certain EFI firmwares are buggy and require a bootable